folio-org/raml-module-builder/README.md

 mod-inventory-storage . `contributorTypeId` is the type of contributor (type1).

-With CQL you can limit searches to `property1` with regular match in `subfield`, with type1=value2 with
+With CQL you can limit searches to `property` with regular match in `subfield`, with type1=value1 with

     property =/@type1=value1 value

-Observe that the relation modifier is preceeded with the @-character to avoid clash with other CQL relation modifiers.
+Observe that the relation modifier is preceded with the @-character to avoid clash with other CQL relation modifiers.

 The type1, type2 and subfield must all be defined in schema.json, because